arcs-njit-edu/docs/docs/faq/FAQs.md

 ??? question "How do I get access to the Wulver HPC cluster?"
     * If you are a student or researcher, your research/faculty advisor will need to request an account on your behalf.
     * If you are a faculty member, then you can directly email us at hpc@njit.edu for an account.
-    * For individuals non affiliated with NJIT have to contact a faculty member in NJIT to sponsor you a guest account.
+    * For individuals non affiliated with NJIT have to contact a faculty member in NJIT to sponsor you a guest account
     * If you are taking a course that requires computation on Wulver please ask your course instructor to email hpc@njit.edu to request access for the students.
     * For detail information please click [here](cluster_access.md).